RajatJangra2653/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 In this lab, you have completed:

-- Created an Azure Cosmos DB SQL API account.
+- Create an Azure Cosmos DB for NoSQL account.
-- Seeded the Azure Cosmos DB SQL API account with data.
+- Seed the Azure Cosmos DB for NoSQL account with data.
 - Viewed and manipulated the default indexing policy.

 ### You have successfully completed the lab